manopaul/Flying-Cars-P3-Controller/README.md

 To prevent the vehicle from flying off, two of the three angles (roll and pitch) are coded to be controlled.
 The yaw angle is not controlled in this step.
 We get back to this later.

-The `RollPitchControl()` method (lines XXX) calculates the desired pitch and roll angle rates based on global lateral acceleration, the attitude of the quad and the desired collective thrust of the quad.
+The `RollPitchControl()` method lines [163-208](https://github.com/manopaul/Flying-Cars-P3-Controller/blob/master/src/QuadControl.cpp#L163) calculates the desired pitch and roll angle rates based on global lateral acceleration, the attitude of the quad and the desired collective thrust of the quad.
 The code in this method is modified to apply a P controller to elements of the rotation matrix from the body and world frame accelerations.
 The output from this method is the desired pitch and roll rates in the X and Y axes.
 Since the quad control should not exert thrust downwards, the Z element is left at the default value of zero.

 Note, since the collective thrust command is in Newtons, it is converted to acceleration first and constrained to the maximum tilt angles.